overviewscheduleregisterdirectionsresources

 • Delineate the process for addressing unfinished business and unanswered questions

-• Specify at least two ways to manage anxiety in each of the four areas (physiologically, psychologically, socially, and behaviorally)
+• Specify at least two ways to manage anxiety and personal traumatization in each of four areas (physiologically, psychologically, socially, and behaviorally)

-• List at least three self-help interventions for sudden death repercussions of avoidance, re-experiencing, and guilt
+• List at least three interventions for sudden death repercussions of avoidance, re-experiencing, and guilt

 • Delineate at least three unique issues associated with each type of traumatic death